refactoring-by-example/refactoringbyexample.com/_posts/2017-01-20-dealing-with-long-conditionals.markdown

   .map((product) => require(product));
 ```

-In summary, the refactoring steps performed have simplied and decoupled the code.
-Hopefully you should agree that the titles object more extensible and easier on the eye.
+In summary, the refactoring steps performed have simplified and decoupled the code.
+Hopefully you agree that the titles object more extensible and easier on the eye.
 Then again, beauty is in the eye of the beholder.

 Thanks for reading.